The Sulkan

 Biology

-The sulkan are enormous, fearsome creatures.
-Rivaling whales in size, they possess long, muscular bodies which taper into two powerful tail fins.
+The sulkan are enormous, fearsome beasts.
+Rivaling whales in size, sulkan may reach up to 50 feet (15.24 meters) long.
+They possess long, muscular bodies which taper into two powerful tail fins.
 While relatively small, their heads boast immensely strong jaws with bone-crushing teeth.
 Long, rounded lobes protrude from their head and back.
-These lobes are naturally used to dispose of excess magic from the body but may also serve to distinguish between individuals.
-They can flare out these lobes for communication and display.
-Additionally, much smaller baubles hang from their chins.
-They have massive front fins and small back fins.
-These fins possess digits and claws with some level of independent mobility, allowing them some level of grip.
+These lobes are made to dispose of excess magic from the body.
+They are somewhat prehensile and may be flared out for communication and display.
+Mature individuals will grow in smaller baubles from their chins as they age.
+They have enormous front fins and small back fins, allowing for agility in the water.
+Their fins have partially separated clawed digits, allowing for a shocking degree of dexterity.
+Sulkan will use their fins to clean their skin (or the skin of their podmates) of parasites.
+Their tail is split into two horizontal fins, with each one able to move independently of the other.

 Abilities